akif05/Cluster/README.md

 pcs status

+#7.Lab:
+# Configure two resource groups, one for Apache and one for vsftpd
+# In the groups, have the serices started and give both of them a unique ip addr
+# The resource groups may only run on the same node if there is no
+#   other choice, but by default they should try to avoid one another
+# The vsftpd resource group should be started before the apache resource group

+#####
 pcs resource group add apache-group apche-ip pcs resource group add apache-group apache-service pcs resource create ftp-ip IPaddr2 ip=192.168.4.222 cidr_netmask=24 --group ftp-group